Master’s Degree

 Deputy Program Director, MA Art Business, London

 Dr Melanie Fasche is a Social Scientist.
 She is a Senior Lecturer and the Deputy Program Director of the MA in Art Business at Sotheby’s Institute of Art London.
-In the programme Melanie leads the core unit Art Business: Finance and Management and the elective Art Patronage Today.
+In the program Melanie leads the core unit Art Business: Finance and Management and the elective Art Patronage Today.

 Marina Maximova is an art and cultural historian.
 Before joining Sotheby’s Institute of Art as a Lecturer in Art Business she taught in Loughborough University School of Art.
-Learn more...
+Marina's research focuses on Russian and Eastern European art and markets and history of art institutions.
+Her doctoral thesis explored experimental curatorial practices in Soviet Russia.
+Outside of academia Marina worked in a variety of cultural organisations in Moscow and in London including Garage Museum of Contemporary Art, Tate Modern and Gazelli Art House.

 Oliver’s teaching and research specialisms centre on the sociology of the artistic field, twentieth century British artworlds, critical and aesthetic theory, visual culture, curatorial practice, cultural policy, and political economy.

-Faculty, London
+Faculty, MA Art Business, London

 Academic Structure

 The Master’s degree is awarded for 120 taught credits across two semesters, as well as the completion of a 60-credit dissertation over the course of an additional semester.
 The first two semesters are intensively taught on three to four days per week.
 All students attend lectures, usually followed by a one-hour seminar.
 After seminars, students have access to tutors for individual instruction.
 In the first semester, Art Futures (15 Credits) brings students from different MAs together for an exploration of the art world of the future, with particular emphasis on technology, sustainability, inclusion and the politics of cultural property (restitution).
 In Professional Practice (15 credits) students are introduced to professional art world skills and career options and to a variety of research methodologies within the field of art business.
 During the program, specialist electives can be chosen from across all Institute Master’s programs, allowing a student to build a personalized Master’s profile.
 Students take two 15-credit electives across a variety of offerings for deeper expertise or to develop specialties.
-Core units (60 credits) for the Art Business degree include Art Business: Management and
+Core units (60 credits) for the Art Business degree include Art Business: Management and Finance and International Art World.

 For the MA degree, students must complete the 60-credit dissertation in their third semester.
 During this final semester there is no formal teaching, with students researching their dissertation topics under the guidance of individual supervisors.

-Tuition & Fees
+Tuition and Fees

 Note: Fees are subject to annual review